-The documentation files for the main branch are automatically rebuilt (and updated) each time a push is made to the repository.
+The documentation files for the dev branch are automatically rebuilt (and updated) each time a push is made to the repository.
 The docs for other versions depend on the GitHub tags.
+The latest tags refers to the latest release version.